Meeting Menopause

 This weekend experience offers women time to process, prepare for, or integrate the changes and challenges of menopause.

-We will use a powerful combination of simple physical practices and meditation (drawing on yoga and qi gong), the story Seal Skin Soul Skin from Clarissa Pinkola Estes book “Women Who Run with The Wolves" (as a map to the unconscious), time in nature, group processes such as shadow and archetype work and creativity techniques.
-We use these different ways of knowing to explore our inner world and what messages from the unconscious may be waiting to bring us insights.
+We will use a powerful combination of simple physical practices and meditation (drawing on Shakti yoga and Yoga Nidra teachings) the story Seal Skin Soul Skin from Clarissa Pinkola Estes book “Women Who Run with The Wolves" (as a map to the unconscious), time in nature, group processes that may include archetype work and imaginative processes.
+We use these different ways of knowing to explore our inner world and what messages from the unconscious may be waiting to bring us insights and self-understanding.

 It is an opportunity to sit in circle with other women, share stories and tap into the collective intelligence and the field created by a group of wise women.